Salvation Army: Disaster relief

 Since Hurricane Katrina struck the Gulf Coast, the Salvation Army has allocated donations of more than US$365 million to serve more than 1.7 million people in nearly every American state.
-The Army's immediate response to Hurricane Katrina included the mobilization of more than 178 canteen feeding units and 11 field kitchens which together served more than 5.7 million hot meals, 8.3 million sandwiches, snacks, and drinks.
+The Army's immediate response to Hurricane Katrina included the mobilization of more than 178 canteen feeding units and eleven field kitchens that together served more than 5.7 million hot meals, 8.3 million sandwiches, snacks, and drinks.
 Its SATERN (Salvation Army Team Emergency Radio Network) network of amateur ham-radio operators picked up where modern communications left off to help locate more than 25,000 survivors.
 Salvation Army pastoral care counselors were on hand to comfort the emotional and spiritual needs of 277,000 individuals.

 The Salvation Army, along with the American National Red Cross, Southern Baptist Convention, and other disaster relief organisations, are members of the National Voluntary Organisations Active in Disaster (NVOAD).

 Around the world, the Salvation Army have emergency services support emergency disaster services in the United States.
 These are mobile canteen vehicles that provide food and other welfare to members of the Emergency Services at bushfires, floods, land search, and other large- and small-scale emergency operations undertaken by Police, Fire, Ambulance, and State Emergency Service members, and to the general public affected by such events.